 Finished with Yamato, the creature turned its attention on him.
 Its eyes were oddly transfixing.
 Takeru stared, muscles locked into place, feeling the terror flood through him.
 But for the life of him, he couldn't will his limbs to move.
 The creature lowered its body, preparing to lunge.
 Yamato shouted and the creature's eyes flickered back to him for just a moment.
 It was enough.
 Takeru snapped out of his trance, ducking as the creature swung its spiked tail towards him.
 He didn't wait to find out the monster's next move.
 He leapt towards his brother, seized his arm, and pulled him back inside.

 They ran for the front door.
-Takeru could hear the crashes following them through his grandmother's small house.
+Takeru could hear the crashes following them through his uncle's small house.
 He ducked as an antique lamp went flying past his head.
 The monster hissed with rage as it skidded around a corner on the tatami floor.
 Takeru and Yamato reached the front door and tore out into the yard.
 The creature clawed at the door as it slammed shut behind them, its lethal claws slicing through it with ease.
 Takeru and Yamato ran for the stairs, taking them two at a time and praying they wouldn't fall.

 From behind, Takeru heard the creature break through the door.
 There was a deafening crack and a long, jagged piece of it came flying from behind.
 Takeru saw it in the edge of his vision just seconds before it collided with his head.
 He fell, hitting the ground hard and rolling forwards.
 He somersaulted down the last few steps.
 Pain shot up his body from his knees to his head; black spots clouded his vision.
 Distantly, he was aware of Yamato yelling his name but he couldn't tell from where.
 He lay still, trying not to move.